 Yet again, another false claim.
 The ADA reports Type 1 diabetes, which is less common, is caused by genetics and unknown factors.
 It’s also typically diagnosed in children and young adults.
 Because it only affects 5% of the people who have diabetes, Type 1 can often be misunderstood.
 A person with Type 1 diabetes is unable to produce insulin, which isn’t a result of lifestyle factors.
 Those with Type 2 diabetes, on the other hand, develop a resistance to insulin.

 5. Being overweight is the only risk factor for Type 2 diabetes

 Being overweight, having an unhealthy diet, and a lack of physical activity certainly doesn’t help your case in staving off diabetes, but there are other factors that also play a role.
 According to the Mayo Clinic, family history, increasing age, high blood pressure, ethnicity, impaired glucose tolerance, history of gestational diabetes, and poor nutrition during pregnancy can all make a difference.

-As you can see, there’s a bevy of genetic and environmental factors that may contribute to a person’s predisposition to developing type-2 diabetes.
-This all means you really should maintain regular visits with your doctor.
+As you can see, there’s a bevy of genetic and environmental factors that may contribute to a person’s predisposition to developing Type 2 diabetes.
+This all means you really should maintain regular visits to your doctor.